ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 prevalence will lead to a smaller true AF in the denominator, amplifying the bias.
 Similarly, a smaller RR will also result in a smaller true AF, again amplifing the bias.

+However, when examining the absolute difference between the biased and unbiased AFs, note that Darrow did not find that lower exposure prevalence necessarily caused a larger *absolute* AF bias.

 For the confounding RR, we note that by "magnitude" we mean distance from confounding RR=1.
 That is, as a confouding RR<1 decreases, it causes an